ArseniyShestakov/hamster/content/post/yandexcodeleak.md

 Important details about torrent:

+* It just content of repository without anything else.
+* All files are dated back to [24 February 2022](https://en.wikipedia.org/wiki/Russo-Ukrainian_War).
-* It does not contain git history
+* It does not contain git history, mostly just code
 * No pre-built binaries for most of software with only few exceptions
 * There are no pre-trained ML models with some exceptions

+# Why is this big?

+Yandex is one of largest IT companies in Russia.
+Within country it provide wider range of services than Google.
+Imagine one company that replace Google, Uber, Amazon, Netflix and Spotify.

 # Is this leak real?